How to troubleshoot high load in linux web hosting servers

 3. Find the virtual host over-using that service

 At this point we know which service is causing the bottle-neck.
 But a service doesn’t act on it’s own.
-The load spike would be linked to a user’s request of that service.
+The load spike should be linked to a user’s request of that service.

 The other services which we’ve have noted to be taking load are backup processes, server maintenance processes like tmpwatch, update scripts, IMAP server, Apache and sometimes SMTP server due to inbound spamming.